rksingh1713/rajababukumar-portfolio/README.md

 ## 📖 About

-This is my personal portfolio website built to showcase my skills, projects, and professional journey as a Full Stack Developer.
+This is my personal portfolio website built to showcase my skills, projects, and professional journey as a Software Engineer.
 The website features a modern design with smooth animations, responsive layout, and optimized performance across all devices.

 ## ✨ Features